-Human Brain Biology - Development of Frontal Lobes Prior to Adolescence
+Brain Biology - Development of Frontal Lobes in Infants and Children

-Some individuals post incorrect information about human anatomy on the Internet.
-This misinformation is located in several places.
-However, if you want the most correct data, look at websites for major universities and colleges or the Mayo Clinic.
-All of these sites provide email addresses to actual professional scientists to query when questions arise beyond the presentations on the websites.
+In order to find the most correct and relevant related data, look at websites for major universities, medical colleges, or the Mayo Clinic.
+All of these sites provide email addresses for actual professional scientists to query when questions arise beyond the presentations on the websites.

 The frontal lobe of your baby's brain is just behind her forehead.
 It handles all her thinking, and voluntary behavior such as walking, speech, and other.— www.babycentre.co.uk - Your baby's brain: the frontal lobe

-Let me provide my background for writing this Hub.
+Let me provide my background for writing this article.

 First, I completed AP Biology in grade 8 and proficiency-tested out of Freshman Biology in college.
 Next, I earned a masters degree in preventive medicine.
 Then, I tutored biology for several years and taught high school level biology for 10 years.
 Still, for this Hub I referenced recognized authorities in brain biology and neurology.

-The references and experience tell me that babies are born with frontal lobes.
+The references and my experience tell me that babies are born with frontal lobes.